oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

                         value can also be provided in the OCI_ANSIBLE_AUTH_TYPE environment variable.
   --enable-parallel-processing
-                        Inventory generation for tenants with huge number of instances might take a long time.
-                        When this flag is set, the inventory script uses thread pools to parallelise the inventory generation.
+                        Inventory generation for tenants with huge number of instances might take a long time.When this flag is set, the inventory script uses thread pools to parallelise the inventory generation.
-  --max-thread-count
+  --max-thread-count MAX_THREAD_COUNT
                         Only valid when --enable-parallel-processing is set.
                         When set, this script uses threads to improve the performance of building the inventory.
 This option specifies the maximum number of threads to use.
                         Defaults to 50.
 This value can also be provided in the settings config file.
   --freeform-tags FREEFORM_TAGS
                         Freeform tags provided as a string in valid JSON format.
 Example: { "stage": "dev", "app": "demo"} Use